 In this hilarious book, monsters are popping up all over the place.
-Literally.
-It’s a pop-up book.
+Literally—it’s a pop-up book!
 A little boy is looking for the perfect monster.
 Not too scary.
 Not too big.
 “It should have horns…but not antlers.”
 Creative paper engineering helps bring the funny monsters to life.
-These are some of the best Halloween movies for kids.
+Here are some fun Halloween costumes for kids you can make right at home.

 The author of the wildly popular I Spy series happens to have some Halloween books too, including this one, set in and around a hilltop castle.
-Each two-page spread features stunning, vivid illustrations along with Wick’s signature, addictive search and solve picture puzzles.
+Each two-page spread features stunning, vivid illustrations, along with Wick’s signature and addictive search-and-solve picture puzzles.
 The book takes its inspiration from the classic folktale In a Dark, Dark Wood.
 Children will love playing these Halloween party games.

 Who says Halloween books can’t be funny?
-The cover line of this super fun book says it all.
-Frankenstein Takes the Cake Which is Full of Funny Stuff Like Rotting Heads and Giant Gorillas and Zombies Dressed as Little Girls and Edgar Allan Poe.
+The cover line of this super fun book says it all: Frankenstein Takes the Cake Which is Full of Funny Stuff Like Rotting Heads and Giant Gorillas and Zombies Dressed as Little Girls and Edgar Allan Poe.
 The Book, We Mean—Not the Cake.
-Using clever cartoons, poems, advertisements, postcards, announcements and even the blog of a headless horseman, Adam Rex shows-both creatively and hilariously-that monsters are a lot like you and me.
+Using clever cartoons, poems, advertisements, postcards, announcements, and even the blog of a headless horseman, Adam Rex shows, both creatively and hilariously, that monsters are a lot like you and me.
 Want to explore Halloween in the real world?
 These theme parks have the spookiest Halloween celebrations.

 When Tucker was just a puppy, he dressed up as a cute little pumpkin for Halloween.
 Now that he’s all grown up, he’d rather be spooky than cute.
 This funny board book follows Tucker as he tries on countless cute costumes before finding just the right one to scare trick-or-treaters away.
 Want to dress up your own pup?
 These are the best Halloween costumes for dogs.

 In this stunningly illustrated book, readers will experience the joys of the public library through the eyes of book-loving bats.
-“Another inky evening’s here-The air is cool and calm and clear.
+“Another inky evening’s here / The air is cool and calm and clear.
 Can it be true?
 Oh, can it be?
-Yes!-Bat Night at the library!”
+Yes!
+Bat Night at the library!”
 Nocturnal bats remind us there’s nothing like the enchantment of storytime.
 These Halloween costumes were the most popular items the year you were born.

 Little baby mummy is stalling at bedtime and wants just one more game of Hide-and-Shriek.
 As the game gets underway, little baby mummy runs into Drac, Glob, Bones, and other wacky creatures.
 Baby mummy isn’t scared until a tiny creature pops out of a tree.
 Comical illustrations and the comfort of landing in mama mummy’s arms make this a satisfying read.

 “This little monster plays with his food.
 This little monster’s very rude.”
 Kids will love the impressive paper engineering behind this pithy pop-up book featuring colorful monsters and clever descriptions.
-Next, check out these simple and cheap Halloween decorations you can make with the family at home!
+Check out these simple and cheap Halloween decorations you can make with the family at home!